iramamy/Portfolio/Projects/Exoplanets/readme.md

 The RandomForest and Logistic Regression models demonstrated superior accuracy in predicting exoplanet candidates.

-## Project Structure

-The project structure includes the following files:

-- `exoplanet_classification.ipynb`: Jupyter Notebook containing both the data analysis and model building.

-## Requirements

-- Python 3.x
-- Jupyter Notebook
-- Required Python libraries (NumPy, Pandas, Matplotlib, Scikit-Learn)

-## Usage

-To reproduce the analysis and train the models:

-1. Open `exoplanet_classification.ipynb` in Jupyter Notebook and run the cells sequentially.

-Feel free to explore and modify the code to suit your specific needs.

 ## Conclusion

 This project showcases the application of machine learning models for exoplanet classification, providing insights into the performance and predictive capabilities of different algorithms.